top of page

 The Science of Release

-Screaming underwater offers a powerful, embodied release.It allows us to let go of what has been held too long.
+Screaming underwater offers a powerful, embodied release.It allows us to discharge what has been held too long.

 According to Dr. Rebecca Semmens-Wheeler, speaking to the BBC: